LiskArchive/lisk-legacy-docs/README.md

 ## Workflow

-This section describes general processes that need to be followed when contributing to the `lisk-docs` codebase.
+This section describes general processes that need to be followed when contributing to the `lisk-docs` repository.

 Each product has its own **development branch**, `dev-{product}`.
 This development branches are a [subtree](https://git-scm.com/book/en/v1/Git-Tools-Subtree-Merging) of the `lisk-docs` repository, which contain only the relevant documentation files of the respective product.
 These branches contain the latest changes in the documentation of the product, e.g. documentation for unreleased software versions.